CSS Pixels vs Physical Pixels: Screen Coordinates Technical Guide for DPI & Retina

 CSS Coordinate = Physical Coordinate / Device Pixel Ratio

-Here is a real-world example.
-You are testing a web app and use Chrome DevTools to measure that a "Submit" button is at CSS coordinate (400, 600).
+Real-world example: you are testing a web app and Chrome DevTools says the "Submit" button sits at CSS coordinate (400, 600).
 You write a PyAutoGUI script to click there.
-On your 1080p external monitor (DPR = 1), it works perfectly.
-Then you run the same script on your MacBook Pro (DPR = 2).
-PyAutoGUI clicks physical coordinate (400, 600), but the button is actually at physical coordinate (800, 1200).
-The click misses by a massive margin.
+Works fine on your 1080p external monitor (DPR = 1).
+Run the same script on your MacBook Pro (DPR = 2) and PyAutoGUI clicks physical (400, 600) — but the button is at physical (800, 1200).
+Miss by a mile.

-Common Trap: Chrome DevTools reports CSS pixel coordinates by default.
-If you copy those numbers directly into an OS-level automation script, the script will only work on displays with a DPR of exactly 1.
+Watch out: Chrome DevTools reports CSS pixel coordinates by default.
+Paste those into an OS-level automation script and it only works on DPR 1 displays.

 Fractional DPR Values

-DPR is not always a clean integer.
-Windows laptops commonly use 125% scaling, which produces a DPR of 1.25.
-Some Linux distributions with fractional scaling use 1.5 or 1.75.
-This means one CSS pixel maps to a non-rectangular block of physical pixels, and anti-aliasing algorithms must blend colors across pixel boundaries.
-For automation purposes, always round physical coordinates to the nearest integer before passing them to a click function.
+DPR is not always a round number.
+Windows laptops often sit at 125% (DPR 1.25), some Linux dists use 1.5 or 1.75.
+A non-integer DPR means one CSS pixel covers a non-rectangular block of physical pixels — anti-aliasing has to blend colors at the edges.
+For automation, round physical coordinates to the nearest integer before clicking.

 Screen Coordinates on Retina & High-DPI Displays

-Retina and high-DPI displays pack significantly more physical pixels into the same physical area than traditional screens.
-While this produces sharper text and images, it creates a major challenge for screen coordinates: the coordinate system your eyes see is not the same one your automation tools use.
+Retina and high-DPI displays cram way more physical pixels into the same area as a standard screen.
+Great for sharpness — terrible for coordinate consistency, because the coordinate system you see is not the one your automation tools use.

-High-DPI Windows displays face the same issue.
-A 27" 4K monitor running at 150% scaling has a DPR of 1.5.
-Browser-based tools report CSS pixel coordinates, but AutoHotkey and PyAutoGUI need physical pixels.
-The mismatch causes clicks to land in the wrong place unless you account for the scaling factor.
+Same story on Windows.
+A 27" 4K monitor at 150% scaling has DPR 1.5.
+Browser tools report CSS coordinates; AutoHotkey and PyAutoGUI need physical pixels.
+Clicks land in the wrong spot unless you account for scaling.

-Best Practice: Always verify your display's DPR before writing coordinate-based automation.
-Use window.devicePixelRatio in the browser, NSScreen.main?.backingScaleFactor on macOS, or check Windows Display Settings for the scaling percentage.
+Tip: Check your DPR before writing coordinate-based automation.
+In a browser: window.devicePixelRatio.
+On macOS: NSScreen.main?.backingScaleFactor.
+On Windows: check Display Settings for the scaling percentage.

 How to Convert CSS Pixels to Physical Pixels